 Because of heavy snowfall at the top, the pass is usually open each year only from mid May through mid October.
 Snowstorms can happen even in summers, and strong winds and severe thunderstorms can be usual.
 The expected driving time to complete the 69 miles (111km) is around 2 hours.
 Avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.
 Conditions can change quickly and be harsh.
 Road closures can be frequent, so check conditions before traveling to this area.

 The Beartooth Highway is an easy access to Yellowstone National Park at its northeast entrance.
 The weather conditions at the Beartooth Highway can be harsh, because it crosses some extreme parts of the country, reaching 10,977 and surrounded by 20 mountain peaks that reach over 12,000 feet.
 But summertime temperatures can range from the 70s on sunny days to below freezing during sudden snowstorms.
 Tracing the border between Montana and Wyoming in the Beartooth Mountains, the Beartooth Highway runs from Red Lodge, Montana to Cooke City along US Route 212.

-Heralded as one of the most scenic drives in USA, the Beartooth Highway, a National Scenic Byways All-American Road, features breathtaking views of the Absaroka and Beartooth Mountains, and open high alpine plateaus dotted with countless glacial lakes, forested valleys, waterfalls and wildlife.
+The road is in dreadful condition and requires strong nerves to negotiate it.
+The Beartooth Highway was opened on June 14, 1936.
+Heralded as one of the most scenic drives in the United States, the Beartooth Highway, a National Scenic Byways All-American Road, features breathtaking views of the Absaroka and Beartooth Mountains, and open high alpine plateaus dotted with countless glacial lakes, forested valleys, waterfalls and wildlife.